pubkey/rxdb/docs-src/README.md

 </h3>

 <p align="justify">
   To synchronize data between your clients and your server, RxDB provides replication modules for <b>CouchDB</b> and <b>GraphQL</b>.
-So when your server changes data, your application will autmatically stream that change to the client and updates its visual representation.
+So when your server changes data, your application will automatically stream that change to the client and updates its visual representation.
 </p>

 <img src="./files/sync.gif" />